Crumpler: Brand and marketing

 This approach also spread to the company's web site after a redesign, which was considered to be cryptic and difficult to navigate.

-Vincent Flanders' Web Pages that Suck listed it as the second-worst web site of 2006.
+Vincent Flanders' Web Pages that Suck listed the original website as the second-worst web site of 2006 an accolade Crumpler was very proud of.

 The brand achieved high popularity among younger shoppers in Australia, known for its colourful and compact designs.
 It has been highly associated with laptop and camera bags.
-Crumpler was for a time also highly popular in Singapore.
+Crumpler is also highly popular in Singapore.

 Stores

-In Australia, Crumpler sells mostly exclusively through their own stores.
+In Australia, Crumpler sells exclusively through their own stores.
 There are currently also stores in Singapore and Malaysia.
-In other countries it is usually through a dealer network.
-Its first UK store opened at the start of 2008.
-Crumpler Europe no longer has its own physical stores and is now only trading online.

 The brand has also had various pop-up stores worldwide.
 In 2015 one of these opened in the 1st arrondissement of Paris at the petite Cremerie de Paris.

-In 2018, the Crumpler store footprint expanded significantly with pop-up stores opened in Market City, Sydney, Rhodes Waterside Shopping Centre, Robina Town Centre, Queensland and the Australian Open tennis Grand Slam event.
+and in 2018 at the Australian Open tennis Grand Slam event.

-Due to voluntary administration, in 2021 all 11 Crumpler stores across Australia were closed down indefinitely.
-Since Roper's acquirement, four stores have been reopened - Brisbane, Sydney Galleries, Little Bourke St and Fitzroy - whilst a newly-located Adelaide Store was undergoing fit-out as of October 2022.